svofski/lepetomane-ringard/wch-ch32v003/pio-arduino-ch32v003/README.md

 Example layout on my PCB.
 Relevant parts are highlighted.
 The LEDs are 0402.
 ![layout](/doc/levelmeter-pcb.png)

+## Building

+The project builds using PlatformIO.
+See [CH32V003 notes](/CH32V003-notes.md) about setting up the environment.

 ## Things to improve

- * ADC work is crude, although it doesn't really affect anything
+ * ADC work is crude.